-This paper analyzes the flux estimation applicable to real-time implementation.
+In this paper, the flux estimation applicable for real-time implementation has been analyzed.
 The flux estimator was implemented within the rotor field orientation control algorithm for a dSPACE DS1103 prototyping board in the Matlab Simulink environment.
 The control system was applied to a 50 kW experimental traction stand.
-The purpose of the study is to export the algorithm to an industrial application (railway vehicle).
+The purpose of the study consists in exporting the algorithm to an industrial application (railway vehicle).